 - intermediate Python concepts – parsing, context managers, regular expressions, and others

 - unicode, generators and iterators – special functions such as

 - web-related Python tasks – data scraping, APIs, creating clients and servers, and more

-- testing code – doctest, unittest, mock modules, and third party packages
+- testing your Python code – doctest, unittest, mock modules, and third party packages

 ⚠️ Level: Intermediate

-Each section has a series of challenges.
-You’ll learn how each concept applies to Python.
-And why Python’s features make it an ideal language for OOP.
+Each section of Learn Object-Oriented Programming in Python has a series of challenges.
+You’ll learn about key Python concepts.
+And why Python features make it an ideal language for OOP.

-This course begins with the basics and builds up to advanced topics:
+The course begins with Python basics and builds up to advanced Python concepts: